 Known as the public trust lands, all submerged lands and all lands lying beneath inland non-tidal navigable waters are owned by the State of California and are subject to the Common Law Public Trust Doctrine.
 The public trust is a sovereign public property right held by the State for the benefit of all people.
 The State Lands Commission has jurisdiction and management authority over these lands, which are to be used for public trust uses such as navigation, fisheries, commerce, public access, water-oriented recreation, open space, and environmental protection.

-California Coastal Act
+2.2.2 California Coastal Act

-The California Coastal Act of 1976 further defines shoreline access policies and establishes a framework for achieving the goal of providing maximum opportunities of public use and enjoyment of the Coast.
-Below are the applicable sections of the Coastal Act:
+The California Coastal Act of 1976 further defines shoreline access policies and establishes a framework for achieving the goal of providing maximum opportunities of public use and enjoyment of the coast.